ScottSWu/tslint/usage/cli/index.md

     the expected output in .lint files.
 Automatically loads the tslint.json file in the specified directory as the configuration file for the tests.
 See the full tslint documentation for more details on how this can be used to test custom rules.

+--project:
+    The location of a tsconfig.json file that will be used to determine which files will be linted.

+--typechecking
+    Enables the type checker when running linting rules. --project must be specified in order to enable type checking.

 -v, --version:
     The current version of tslint.